gklyne/I-D/app/app.md

 An archive might contain symbolic links that, if extracted to a local file system, might address files outside the archive's directory structure.
+Implementations SHOULD detect such links and prevent outside access.

-An maliciously crafted app URI might contain `../` segments, which if naively converted to a `file:///` URI might address files outside the archive's directory structure.
+An maliciously crafted app URI might contain `../` path segments, which if naively converted to a `file:///` URI might address files outside the archive's directory structure.
+Implementations SHOULD perform Path Segment Normalization {{RFC3986}} before converting app URIs.

 In particular for IRIs, an archive might contain multiple paths with similar-looking characters or with different